-Matt Englander completed his seventh season as head baseball coach at Case Western Reserve in 2013.
-Under Englander’s tutelage, CWRU has averaged nearly 30 wins over the past three seasons as one of the top programs in the NCAA Mideast Region.
+Matt Englander, the 2014 D3Baseball.com Mideast Region Coach of the Year and CWRU's all-time winningest baseball coach, is in his 15th season at Case Western Reserve during the 2020-21 year.
+Under Englander’s tutelage, CWRU has averaged 27 wins over the past ten seasons (not including the pandemic-shortened 2020 campaign), and has consistently ranked as one of the top programs in the NCAA Mideast Region.

-This past spring, the Spartans (29-14) turned in arguably the best season in program history which culminated in a runner-up finish at the NCAA Midwest Regional in Wisconsin and the No. 21 ranking in the final D3Baseball.com Top 25 of the year – the first national ranking in team history.
-The 2013 campaign also included the school’s first University Athletic Association Baseball Championship and three victories versus teams ranked in the top 10 in the nation.
-The 29 victories were the second-most in school history, and the program produced an All-American for the second time in three seasons.
+In 2013, the Spartans (29-14) placed runner-up at the NCAA Midwest Regional in Wisconsin and earned the No. 21 ranking in the final D3Baseball.com Top 25 of the year – the first national ranking in team history.
+The 2013 campaign also included the school’s first UAA Baseball Championship and three victories versus teams ranked in the top 10 in the nation.
+The 29 victories were the third most in school history.

-In 2012, the Spartans posted their third of what is now four-straight winning campaigns with a 27-16-1 overall record, while Englander was recognized off the field with CWRU’s J. Bruce Jackson Award for excellence in undergraduate mentoring.
+In 2012, the Spartans posted a 27-16-1 overall record, while Englander was recognized off the field with CWRU’s J. Bruce Jackson Award for excellence in undergraduate mentoring.
 All of the on-field and mentoring success came in the same year which Englander underwent surgery (fall 2011) to remove a cancerous brain tumor then returned immediately to his coaching and instructing duties.

 “Adversity is one of the greatest opportunities we can be presented with in life,” said Englander.
 “Adversity is an opportunity to see what you’re made of, to improve yourself, and to lift the spirits of others."